h-takeyeah/dotfiles/README.md

 # or just copy favorite image file to config/swaylock directory.
 ```

+### waybar

+#### custom/media module
+Make sure [`playerctl`](https://github.com/altdesktop/playerctl) is installed.

+> For some website which cannot make pretty MPRIS output, you should install browser extension.
+For example *Apple Music* (music.apple.com) does not provide enough infomation.
+>
+> - For google chrome, I use [Plasma Integration](https://chrome.google.com/webstore/detail/plasma-integration/cimiefiiaegbelhefglklhhakcgmhkai).
+I'm not sure if KDE Plasma always need to be installed to make it work.
+> - Firefox builtin MPRIS support looks good (I'm mainly using chrome).

 ### debug discord
 Set `DANGEROUS_ENABLE_DEVTOOLS_ONLY_ENABLE_IF_YOU_KNOW_WHAT_YOURE_DOING` to `true` in `${XDG_CONFIG_HOME:-$HOME}/.config/discord/settings/json`